DreamJM/DreamArchetypes/README.md

 ```
 $ mvn archetype:generate -DarchetypeGroupId=com.dream.maven.archetypes -DarchetypeArtifactId=[single-project-archetype/parent-project-archetype] -DarchetypeVersion=1.0 -DgroupId=[your.groupId] -DartifactId=[your.artifactId] -Dversion=[your.version] -DinteractiveMode=false
 ```
-BTW: when generating project using child-project-archetype, you can add a additional parameter to specify parent artifact id by adding "-DparentArtifactId=[parent.archtype.id]"
+BTW: when generating project using child-project-archetype, you can add a additional parameter to specify parent artifact id by adding "-DparentArtifactId=[parent.archetype.id]"

 ### Project Management
 Goto your project root directory in shell
 ```
 $ mvn [package/install/deploy] site
 ```
-Jacoco and findbugs data will be generated in deploy lifecycle, and the reports will be generated in site lifecycle.
+Jacoco and Spotbugs data will be generated in deploy lifecycle, and the reports will be generated in site lifecycle.

 ## License

-    Copyright 2018 Meng Jiang.
+    Copyright 2018-2020 Meng Jiang.

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.